Update browser for a secure Made experience

 Please note-

 We will take time to review the applications after your audition.
-You will receive an email in February 2025 to let you know if you have been offered a place.
+You will receive an email by the 15th September 2025 to let you know if you have been offered a place.
 We will also let you know if you have made the reserve list for the course.

 For those that have not been offered a place, we will direct you to alternative programmes for you to participate in at NYT that we feel would benefit you.